Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Beachmere - Sandstone Point has 88 active public transport stops.
-These are served by buses along five different routes, offering a total of 257 weekly passenger trips.
-The average distance from residents to the nearest stop is 373 meters, indicating good transport accessibility.
+These are served by buses on five different routes, which together provide 257 weekly passenger trips.
+The average distance from residents to the nearest stop is 373 meters.

-On average, there are 36 trips per day across all routes, equating to approximately two weekly trips per stop.
+Services run approximately 36 times a day across all routes, equating to about two weekly trips per stop.

 Frequently Asked Questions - Transport